kyma-project/kyma/docs/03-tutorials/00-serverless/svls-13-override-runtime-image.md

     export RUNTIME_IMAGE={RUNTIME_IMAGE_WITH_TAG}
     ```

-3. Create your local development workspace using built image:
+3. Create your local development workspace using the built image:

     ```bash
     mkdir {FOLDER_NAME}